 Hollandaise is often thought of as one of the five essential sauces in cooking.
-It has a tart yet creamy, rich taste due to the combination of butter and lemon.
-It is very easy to make at home and you will quickly find that this made-from-scratch sauce is superior to any of those packets you can get at the market.
+It has a tart, yet creamy, flavor due to the combination of butter and lemon.
+It's very easy to whip up at home and you will quickly find that this made-from-scratch sauce is superior to any of those packets you can get at the market.
 If you can boil water, use a whisk, and pour ingredients, you can make your own Hollandaise!

 - 1 egg yolk